KScott6/GRAIN_Pipeline/genome_annotation/README.md

 # Automated Funannotate Pipeline (SCINet / ARSEF)

 This walkthrough describes how to run the Funannotate pipeline for one or more fungal genome annotations on SCINet.
-The input of this pipeline should be *unrestricted* publicly available genomes from NCBI or JGI, or your own genome assemblies which have *passed the NCBI foreign contamination screening*.
-The output of this pipeline will be the structural annotation (.gff) for each of your input genomes.
+The input of this pipeline should be *unrestricted* publicly available genomes from NCBI or JGI, or your own genome assemblies which have *passed the NCBI foreign contamination and adapter content screenings*.
+The output of this pipeline will be the structural annotation (.gff) and protein fasta (.faa) for each of your input genomes.

 This walkthrough will get you one step closer to incorporating genomes assemblies/annotations into our lab's shared MycoTools database.